 - iPod 1G to 3G: “REW“, “FFW” and “Select“

-After successfully entering diagnostic mode, you will hear an audible chirp sound (3G models and higher) and the Apple logo should appear backward.
+After successfully entering the diagnostic mode, you will hear an audible chirp sound (3G models and higher), and the Apple logo should appear backward.
 Congratulations, you are now in Diagnostic Mode.

 Don’t worry, running these diagnostic tests will NOT damage or corrupt the data (music, photos, playlists, videos, etc.) on your iPod.

 Diagnostic Tests For Older iPods 1G – 4G

 The following tests are for the older iPods, 1G to 4G.
 If you have a newer iPod (iPod Photo, iPod Nano, iPod Video, iPod Mini), then please scroll to the bottom of this page for a different set of tests.

 After your older iPod successfully restarts, you can now run the following tests.
 Navigate the list of tests using “REW” and “FFW.”
 The scroll wheel will not function while in diagnostic mode.

 - A. 5 IN 1: This runs the following five tests at once (J through N as listed below): LCM, SDRAM, RTC, FLASH/CHECKSUM, and FIREWIRE/FW ID.
 These tests check every from your backlight to your USB port.
 If you have a 3G iPod, at the end of the test, your buttons will now play a series of sound effects.